git/git.github.io/rev_news/drafts/edition-36.md

 [upcoming Git Merge 2018 and associated Contributor Summit](https://git-merge.com/) on March 7-8 in Barcelona.

-Just before the closing talk of FOSSDEM 2018, "the world largest conference of its kind", on February 4th in Brussels, a big round of applause was made for Shawn.
+Just before the closing talk of FOSDEM 2018, "the world largest conference of its kind", on February 4th in Brussels, a big round of applause was made for Shawn.